alarasen/secuboid/README.md

 * The core count for the CPU
 * The number of players online
 * The Metrics version
-* The number and type of Secuboid lands/areas and some basic configurations
+* The number and type of Secuboid landService/areas and some basic configurations

 Opting out of this service can be done by editing plugins/Plugin Metrics/config.yml and changing opt-out to true.

 # History

 The Secuboid project began in 2014 on the "Factoid" name.
-The goal was to have a complete protection plugin with an unlimited possibilities of configuration for lands and worlds.
-We also wanted to add an inventory system for lands, worlds and game modes.
+The goal was to have a complete protection plugin with an unlimited possibilities of configuration for landService and worlds.
+We also wanted to add an inventory system for landService, worlds and game modes.

 ## Former developers